 The nature of caring for an aging population has been reshaped by the COVID-19 pandemic.
 Tighter health protocols and the need for physical distancing meant that this group of Salisbury residents were faced with the challenges of prolonged physical and mental isolation.
 During the pandemic, the Council implemented a system of wellness checks to keep connections with those seniors known to be at-risk.
-The COAEA also provided deliveries for medication, groceries, and board games for those suddenly cut off from the world.
-However, the pandemic saw the Council lose its weekly visiting nurse, though efforts to restore that service are underway.
+The COAEA also provided deliveries for medication, groceries, and board games for those suddenly cut off from the world.14 However, the pandemic saw the Council lose its weekly visiting nurse, though efforts to restore that service are underway.
+Childhood and adolescence are marked by physical, social, and emotional growth.
+Through its local elementary schools and the regional middle and high schools in Newbury, the Triton Regional School System employs counselors and related professionals to offer Salisbury's young people the services they need to navigate this formative time.